briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 *Note taking apps** let you store, search, and organize your content.

-*Read it  apps** lets you save interesting articles for  and highlight passages in them
+*Read it later apps** lets you save interesting articles for later and highlight passages in them

 *Ebook Readers** often let you highlight and export those highlights to your second brain.